 He turned and tugged on the end wrapped around the post.

 “Oh. . .”
-I said, looking back at my own line, tied around the mast.
+I said, looking back at my own line, wrapped around the mast.

 “The fish gets tired or he breaks the line.”

 Plunkity—plunk-plunk-plunk . . .
-I was not yet satisfied.
+I was still not satisfied.

 He hesitated at this and his face seemed to tighten.